sanchitdilipjain/rolling-update-in-ecs/docs/index.md

         - AWS CloudFormation to deploy and update infrastructure resources.

-  4. What is rolling update in AWS ECS?
+  4. What is the rolling update in AWS ECS?

-      - In rolling update, Amazon ECS service scheduler swap the currently running tasks with new tasks.
+      - In a rolling update, the Amazon ECS service scheduler swap the currently running tasks with new tasks.
 The number of tasks that Amazon ECS adds or removes from the service during a rolling update is managed by the deployment configuration.
-The deployment configuration consists of the minimumHealthyPercent and maximumPercent, both of these values are very important to ensure ECS task is up & running during updates.
+The deployment configuration consists of the minimumHealthyPercent and maximumPercent, both of these values are very important to ensure an ECS task is up & running during updates.

       - The minimumHealthyPercent represents the lower limit on the number of tasks that should be running for a service during a deployment or when a container instance is draining, as a percent of the desired number of tasks for the service